MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-bring-your-own-model-quickstart.md

 ---
-title: Azure AI Video Indexer Bring Your Own AI model overview
+title: Azure AI Video Indexer Bring Your Own AI model quickstart
-description: This article is an overview of Azure AI Video Indexer enabled by Arc bring your own model. ms.topic: quickstart ms.service: azure-video-indexer ms.date: 11/10/2023
+description: This article will help you get started with bringing your own AI model results into the insights data provided by Azure Video Indexer. ms.topic: quickstart ms.service: azure-video-indexer ms.date: 11/10/2023